Playing golf in Las Vegas: Nine reasons to be thankful

 There are lots of great lounges in Las Vegas, but one of the coolest remains the VooDoo Lounge at Rio -- 51 stories above the Rio Casino and Resort just off the Strip.
 This double-decker nightclub might have the best view in Vegas other than the Stratosphere.
 Here you can enjoy an exotic drink outside while meeting some of the most interesting and exotic people in Sin City.
 There's nightly entertainment, including bartenders who whip up specialty cocktails with the flair of a witch doctor.

 When visitors or residents of Las Vegas need help with their game, they've got plenty of great options.
 In fact, the area boasts some of the best instructors in the game.
-The Tour Academy at TPC Las Vegas is recommended, as is the Walters Golf Academy, which offers instruction at Desert Pines Golf Club and Royal Links Golf Club.
+The Tour Academy at TPC Las Vegas is recommended, as is the Walters Golf Academy, which offers instruction at Royal Links Golf Club.

 Cool, double-decker range at Desert Pines Golf Club

-One of the best and coolest places to practice is at Desert Pines Golf Club, which has a lighted double-decker range that recently underwent some improvements.
-Open until 10 p.m., the facility now has nine additional lights and real grass in the target areas.
-The result is a more realistic golf experience.
-Additionally, the upper deck now has an automated system, where the balls tee themselves up automatically after using a pre-purchased card to activate it.
+One of the best and coolest places to practice is at Desert Pines Golf Club, which has a lighted double-decker range.
+Open until 10 p.m., the upper deck has an automated system, where the balls tee themselves up automatically after using a pre-purchased card to activate it.
 Best of all, there's a misting system to keep you cool in the summer and heaters to keep you warm in the late fall and winter.

 Shriners Hospitals for Children Open

-For the last 31 years the PGA Tour has come to Las Vegas.
+For more than 30 years the PGA Tour has come to Las Vegas.
 The current event is the Shriners Hospitals for Children Open, played at the TPC Summerlin each October.
 Formerly hosted by entertainer Justin Timberlake, many of the top golfers in the world compete and help support the mission of Shriners Hospitals for Children.
 Designed by Bobby Weed and Fuzzy Zoeller, the 7,223-yard stadium course layout was built to accommodate golf fans with unrestricted views of tee shots and fairway approaches by using strategically placed spectator mounds and natural amphitheaters.

 Freemont Street and other free attractions

 Not everything in Vegas is pricey.
 In fact, with little or no money, it's easy to stay entertained.
 You can start with the Freemont Street Experience, a five-block area in downtown Las Vegas covered by a canopy of millions of lights with continuous shows each night.
-There's the Fountains of Bellagio, where millions of gallons of water are choreographed to music for regular shows until midnight.
-Or the volcano show outside the Mirage and the Sirens of TI, a swashbuckling pirate theater outside of Treasure Island.
+There's the Fountains of Bellagio, where millions of gallons of water are choreographed to music for regular shows until midnight, or the volcano show outside the Mirage.
 You can also walk through the Forum Shops and Fountains at Caesar's Palace, stroll through the Wynn Conservatory or watch the gondolas of Venice at the Venetian.